Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 - Open a shell
   - type 'vainfo' and look for entrypoints like : 'VAProfileH264Main : VAEntrypointEncSlice' (there can be multiple)
   - close the shell
-- Connect to the JellyFin UI
+- Connect to the Jellyfin UI
   - Verify that playback does work before enabling hardware encoding
   - Once software playback is working go to Server --> Playback from the Dashboard
     - Change the 'Hardware acceleration:' option from 'None' to 'VAAPI'